hemendumaji/DEVOPS-INSTITUTE-MUMBAI/10-things-linux/README.md

 # Linux Bash Scripting

 How do you advance your Linux skills when you are already comfortable with the basics?
-My solution was to come up with 10 subjects to learn and create an accompanying mini-project.

-You can read the blog post

 You can also find binaries under *Releases*